ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

    Secret       | _( provided during the lab )_
    Which events would you like to trigger this webhook? | _Just the push event._

    When done, click the `Add webhook` button.
+Once the webhook is saved, you should see it listed.

    ![Github webhook setup](./readmeAssets/github-webhook-setup.png)

-   Once the webhook is saved, you should see it listed.

 4. ##### Retrieve the URL for your action.
-    Click the `Edit` button to go back into the webhook edit screen, in order to get the URL to your action.
+    Click the `Edit` button to go back into the webhook edit screen in order to get the URL to your action.

   Scroll down to see the `Recent deliveries` and click on the `...` button or the UID to open the details.
   ![Github recent delivery](./readmeAssets/github-recent-delivery.png)